JoseRoca/WinFBX/docs/RichEdit/RichEdit Procedures.md

 # <a name="RichEdit_GetCTFModeBias"></a>RichEdit_GetCTFModeBias

-Gets the Text Services Framework mode bias values for a Microsoft Rich Edit control.
+Retrieves the Text Services Framework mode bias values for a Microsoft Rich Edit control.

 ```
 FUNCTION RichEdit_GetCTFModeBias (BYVAL hRichEdit AS HWND) AS LONG